Dog Pads: What Are They and How Do They Work?

 Many owners wonder this.
 The best thing for our puppy, and the most practical in most cases, is for our dog to do his business outside.
 So, as soon as the vet gives us permission to take him for a walk, we'll get ready for the change.
 In the meantime, we should continue using the pad or diaper.

-A good tactic to follow is to reward our furry friend whenever he eliminates in the right place, whether outside or in another area of interest to us.
-Some of the most interesting products can be dog snacks , very complete foods for his daily diet, while also being suitable for helping us with his training.
-We can also use a pet attractant to help us define the space where we want him to urinate.
+A good tactic to follow is to reward our furry friend whenever he does his business in the right place, whether on the street or another area that interests us.
+Some of the most interesting products can be dog snacks, very complete foods for their daily diet, while also being suitable for helping us with their training.
+We can also use pet attractants to help us define the area where we want them to urinate.